 The appointment of Honorary Freeman is a way of recognising merit and long service to the Town.
 Honorary Freemen still have to stand for election along with the rest of the Council.
 In other towns and cities a Freeman held privileges and often did not have to pay local taxes.

 HARRY FOLLIOTT SCOTT-STOKES was granted the Freedom of Glastonbury on 9 August 1967

 STEPHEN COLEBEY MORLAND FSA MA(Cantab) was granted the Freedom of Glastonbury on 21 April 1992.

 JOHN BROMFIELD was granted the Freedom of Glastonbury on 5 November 1996.

 EDITH RICE was granted the Freedom of Glastonbury in the year 1989.

-JOHN BRUNSDON MBE was granted the Freedom of Glastonbury on 3 Oct 2000.
+JOHN BRUNSDON MBE was granted the Freedom of Glastonbury on 3 October 2000.
 John Brunsdon came to Glastonbury in 1952 to join the Veterinary Partnership, retiring as Principal in 1989.
-He has a particular interest in Conservation and is the Chairman of the Glastonbury Conservation Society.
+He had a particular interest in Conservation and was the Chairman of the Glastonbury Conservation Society.
 In 2001 was awarded an MBE for his services to conservation.
 A Town Councillor since 1975, he was Mayor in 1980 and 1983, County Councillor from 1989 to 1993, District Councillor since 1999.